mlr/mlr.github.com/_posts/2017-02-02-image-uploads-google-apps-script.md

 about what to do with them.
 I have played with [Chrome Extensions](/2015/05/24/cities-skylines-gmaps-shortcuts/) a little bit in the past, but nothing very practical.

-It turns out the [Google Apps Scripts](https://developers.google.com/apps-script/) platform is insanely powerful.
+It turns out the [Google Apps Script](https://developers.google.com/apps-script/) platform is insanely powerful.
 You can build add-ons for Google Docs, Sheets, and Forms including things like custom menus and buttons, custom code triggered on an [event basis](https://developers.google.com/apps-script/guides/triggers/installable), or even custom Sheet formula functions.

-I hope to provide some insight into Google Apps Scripts based on what I learned while building a small add-on.
+I hope to provide some insight into Google Apps Script based on what I learned while building a small add-on.
 I'll go over the steps I took to build the add-on, which is a simple Google Apps Script that will find and replace image URLs in your Google Doc page with the image itself.

 First, I'll talk about the larger concepts needed to tackle it, then I'll go through the add-on itself, using those concepts along the way.

-## Google Apps Scripts
+## Google Apps Script

 > &nbsp; _"11 Google apps, 1 platform in the cloud"_